For many people, making tea is simply heating water and putting some tea into a cup. However, for Japanese people, this is definitely not sufficient!

 Tea at One of the Richest Temples in Nagoya: Koshoji Temple

-You can immediately appreciate the wealth of Koshoji Temple in Yagoto upon your visit.
+You can immediately appreciate the wealth of Koshoji Temple in Yagoto during your visit.
 The grounds are spacious, and there is even an outdoor escalator that leads to the graveyard!

 The temple has two tea houses located next to each other, and once or twice a month, a tea ceremony takes place there.
 Some of these events require a reservation, while others do not.